spkcspider/spkcspider/README.md

   Also if you travel and want to buy something on the way.
 * Verification of Data
 * Privacy: private servers are easily set up (only requirement: cgi), compatible to tor
 * Travelling: some people don't respect common rules for privacy.
 This allows to keep your life private.
-First you don't have it on the device, secondly you can hide it with the travel mode (against the worst kind of inspectors)
+  * You don't have it on the device
+  * You can hide your data with the travel mode (against the worst kind of inspectors)
-  * for governments: even you are civilized do you really want to expose your citizen to some untrusted countries?
-Will traveller from other countries accept getting exposed?
-The best compromise is to give people power over their data even it has certain disadvantages for you.
-  * for users:
     * Note: traces could be still existent (like "recently-used" feature)
+  * for governments: the data can still be acquired on other ways.
+So why bothering the travel mode?

 # Installation